 Ok, so…now’s the time to gush over my favorite movies of the past year.
 Overall, I think 2015 was a pretty good year for movies, and I say so even with the intellectual honesty of knowing that to call any year a bad/best year for movies is an immature stance at best.
 After all, who can honestly say that they have seen EVERY MOVIE released of a given year nowadays?
 Sure in the past one could just rely on a well worn copy of the Turner Classic Movies channel schedule/TV Guide/Leonard Maltin’s yearly book or whatever before calling it a day, but now?
 Thousands of movies are being released per year, some that make it to theaters, others that are only seen in the most obscure of film festivals.

 Even if one can track down every movie released on a certain year, one would have to devote a humongous chunk of one’s time to finish them all and give an opinion on them.
-Shit, at that point, one may as well be getting paid for it, like Adam of Your Movie Sucks is (lucky asshole).
+Shit, at that point, one may as well be getting paid for it.
 Hence why I title these yearly lists, “MY Favorite Movies of Insert Last Year Here”, because, well, I am only a human being, and I have only seen so much.

 With that said, this portion is going to be a little different from last time in that I will just link back to the previous movies I gushed over, and also have some honorable mentions (which may also have links).
 This will be before I get to the more juicy parts detailing some more movies I saw this year.
 So, here goes: